Common Names: Diamond Leaf Pittosporum

 Download the Must See in the Garden map to enjoy a self guided walk around the Garden.
 Created by our volunteers each month with seasonal highlights in mind.

-Or simply visit the Information Booth at the Garden Shop at 10.30 am everyday for a free guided walk!
+Or simply visit the Information Booth at the Garden Shop at 10.30 am everyday and 1pm weekdays for a free guided walk!